Small Business Innovation Research Act (SBIR) - Explained

 The main idea behind SBIR was to provide funds to some of the best early-stage innovations.
 The funding provided is in the form of grants and is managed and coordinated by the US Small Business Administration.
 One of their duties is to direct agencies in implementing the SBIR.
 It is also mandated to review awardees progress and give the report to the Congress.therefore, the SBA is the main link to the program.

-A Little More on What is Small Business Innovation Research Act (SBIR)
+What Does the Small Business Innovation Research Act Do?

 The original Act of 1982 of the SBIR was created in order to address certain major primary goals.
 In the quest to achieve these goals,SBIR has strongly embraced the goals and at the same time maintaining administrative flexibility.
 This has allowed different federal agencies to use this program in addressing some of their important duties.
 In fact,over 96% of the programs fund is being utilized by five U.S government agencies; Department of Defense, Health and Human Services, Energy, National Aeronautic and Space Administration, the National Science Foundation.The following goals were to be realized through the implementation of this program: